jim-collier/x9git/project/backlog.md

 From a review against the standing directives, 20260819.
 Everything below was checked against the code, not inferred. gofmt, vet, staticcheck and the suite (617/0) are all clean, so none of this is tool-visible.

-- 🔘 Directive review 20260819 item 12: the installers cannot find a release that is only a prerelease.
-	- Both the main route and the fallback ask the same endpoint, and that endpoint skips prereleases.
-So there is no fallback.
-	- The failure message blames rate limiting, which sends anyone debugging it the wrong way.
-	- Latent today, live the first time a version ships as a prerelease.

-- 🔘 Directive review 20260819 item 13: `install.ps1` has no `--help`, and the README tells people to use it.

-- 🔘 Directive review 20260819 item 14: `install.ps1` can report success over a binary that failed to run.
-	- The verification step's exit code is never read, and a native command's failure does not stop the script on its own.

-- 🔘 Directive review 20260819 item 15: both installers write straight to the final path.
-	- An interrupt mid-copy leaves a truncated executable in place that passed its checksum under a different name.
-	- Re-installing over a copy that is currently running fails on both platforms.
-	- Staging in the destination directory and renaming over the target fixes both at once.

 - 🔘 Directive review 20260819 item 17: the lint summary reports warnings on a perfectly clean run.
 	- Its filter matches the test harness's own check labels, so a green pipeline reports seven warnings that do not exist.
 	- A warning that fires when nothing is wrong is worse than no warning.